xtuml/bridgepoint/doc-bridgepoint/process/Workflow.md

 * Investigate and write the appropriate analysis and/or design notes
 * Review the note with us
 * Complete the work in your fork.
 During development, commit early and often.
-  * When a commit message is made in git we use the following format: ```job #&lt;issue_num&gt; - &lt;change description&gt;```.
-There is a cron job that looks for the ```#&lt;issue_num&gt;``` in a message and, when found, sends the comment to the  specified issue number in the issue tracking system.
+  * When a commit message is made in git we use the following format: ```job #<issue_num> - <change description>```.
+There is a cron job that looks for the ```#<issue_num>``` in a message and, when found, sends the comment to the  specified issue number in the issue tracking system.
 This serves as a means of requirements tracing.
 The issue in the issue tracking system ends-up holding links to every individual change that was made (and the comment associated with the change).
   * Note that the cron job only runs against the xtuml master repositories, not forks.
 This means, you will not see all your comments go into the issue until your fork’s branch is promoted.
 * Review again as needed (depending on issue size)
 * Run tests